 Just gotta get out, just gotta get right outta here

-Outro: Acceptance and Release
+Outro: Surrender and Acceptance

 Nothing really matters, anyone can see